kwandrus/Distributed-Ray-Tracer/README.md

 ![base image](./final%20images/base.png)

 ## Anti-Aliasing
-In the input file, I specify the number of samples to take per pixel labelled ‘samplesperpixel’.
+In the input file, I specify the number of samples to take per pixel labeled ‘samplesperpixel’.
 I found that 25 samples using jittered sampling produce a good enough effect, so the below image displays that result.
 The end effect shows smoothness around the edge of the spheres and the edge of the plane.

 ![base image](./final%20images/anti_aliasing.png)